kaazing/documentation/admin-reference/r_configure_gateway_service.md

 **Required?** Optional; **Occurs:** zero or more; **Where** `protocol` can be ws, wss, http, https, socks, ssl, tcp, or udp

 Use the `protocol.bind` element to configure network protocol bindings for your Gateway services.
-Configure `protocol.bind` as an accept-option or a connect-option to bind a URI or URIs on which the Gateway can accept or make connections.
-The Gateway binds the URI or port or IP address specified in the `protocol.bind` element to bind the public URI in the `accept` or `connect` element to the URI or port or IP address
+Configure `protocol.bind` as an `accept-option` or a `connect-option` to bind a public URI to a private network URI.
+The Gateway binds the hostname or IP address and port number specified in the `protocol.bind` element to the public URI in the `accept` or `connect` element.
+This configuration is used when the Gateway is behind a load balancer, behind a firewall, or in a cloud environment where its local network information does not match the settings specified by the `accept` or `connect` element.

 Specify any of the following protocol schemes: